paul-pharoah/breast-til/README.md

 The R markdown file is the script for the analysis of tissue infiltrating immune cells in 17,265 breast tumours from 22 studies participating in the B-CAST project.

+The data are available on the European genome Phenome Archive at https://ega

 There are two linked data sets

 **case_data.csv** is the clinical data set for 17,265 cases with a single row per case